JEPA-DNA: Grounding Genomic Foundation Models through Joint-Embedding Predictive Architectures: Related Work

 The development of GFMs has been largely inspired by the success of Large Language Models (LLMs) in Natural Language Processing.
 Early iterations, such as DNABERT~\cite{ji2021dnabert}, adapted the BERT architecture~\cite{devlin2018bert} replacing its original WordPiece subword tokenizer with k-mer tokenization to capture bidirectional context within the genome.
 More recently, DNABERT-2~\cite{zhou2023dnabert2} and the Nucleotide Transformer~\cite{dalla2023nucleotide} expanded this scale by training on diverse multi-species datasets, demonstrating that larger context windows and higher parameter counts can improve "out-of-the-box" performance on downstream tasks like promoter prediction and variant effect prediction.

 Beyond Transformer-based architectures, recent advancements have focused on overcoming the quadratic scaling of self-attention to model longer genomic dependencies.
-HyenaDNA~\cite{poli2023hyenadna} utilizes the Hyena operator to process sequences at single-nucleotide resolution across long contexts.
-Similarly, Evo2~\cite{nguyen2024sequence} leverages a StripedHyena backbone to push the context size to megabase scales.
+HyenaDNA~\cite{nguyen2023hyenadna} utilizes the Hyena operator to process sequences at single-nucleotide resolution across long contexts.
+Similarly, Evo2~\cite{brixi2026genome} leverages a StripedHyena 2 backbone to push the context size to megabase scales.
+In parallel, Nucleotide Transformer v3 (NTv3) ~\cite{boshar2025foundational} extends this line of work by wrapping a Transformer backbone within a U-Net–style architecture, enabling efficient downsampling and upsampling across megabase-scale genomic windows while maintaining single-nucleotide-resolution predictions.
 Despite these structural innovations, nearly all current GFMs rely on token-level reconstruction objectives, namely MLM and NTP.
 While these methods are effective for learning the "syntax" of DNA, they often fail to capture the structural "logic" or functional state of the genome~\cite{benegas2023dna} because the loss function is applied solely in the potentially "noisy" token space.

 Alternative self-supervised strategies have sought to move beyond literal token reconstruction by incorporating evolutionary or contrastive constraints.
 Models such as GPN-MSA~\cite{benegas2024gpn} leverage multi-sequence alignment (MSA) to learn from cross-species conservation patterns, identifying functional constraints through substitution probabilities.
 In parallel, contrastive learning frameworks like DNASimCLR~\cite{yang2024dnasimclr} employ data augmentations to learn representations by minimizing the distance between similar sequence "views" in latent space.
 However, these paradigms involve significant trade-offs: MSA-based methods require computationally expensive preprocessing and are limited by the availability of high-quality alignments, while contrastive methods often necessitate non-trivial augmentations or costly negative mining.
 In contrast, JEPA-DNA captures functional invariants directly from the raw sequence.
 By utilizing a predictive latent objective, our approach bypasses the need for negative samples or complex alignment pipelines, offering a more scalable path toward grounding genomic foundation models in biological semantics.